obviyus/playtime-panorama/README.md

 - Data is only as fresh as Steam's own reporting cadence, which can lag a few minutes after you close a session.

 ## Why I built this
 I was reading the patch notes for [Bun 1.3](https://bun.com/blog/bun-v1.3) (♥) where they talk about Bun being a "Full‑stack JavaScript runtime".
-I really just wanted to see how far I can get with just Bun's in-built APIs.
+I really wanted to see how far I can get with only Bun's in-built APIs.

 Plus, it's fun.